nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/content-views/content-view-query-and-form-tab.md

 Defining the query lets you define the list of documents you want to show in your content view if no information is set by the Nuxeo user.

-The Nuxeo query system is based on our NXQL technology, which is very similar&nbsp;to SQL query expression.
+The Nuxeo query system is based on our NXQL technology, which is very similar to SQL query expression.
 For those who know SQL, using NXQL will be very easy.
 For those who are not familiar with SQL, you can read [the NXQL dedicated documentation]({{page space='nxdoc' page='nxql'}}) and look at [ some NXQL examples ]({{page space='nxdoc' page='nxql#nxql-examples'}}).

 You don't have to specify the `SELECT * FROM Document` part of the request that is automatically managed by the content view.
-If the **Query filter&nbsp;**field is empty, then there is no restriction.
-So it displays&nbsp;**all** documents, including:
+If the **Query filter** field is empty, then there is no restriction.
+So it displays **all** documents, including:

 *   Deleted documents,
 *   Versioned documents,